OpenGammaProject/Open-Gamma-Detector/hardware/README.md

 * [Introduction to the SiliconPhotomultiplier (SiPM)](https://www.onsemi.com/pub/Collateral/AND9770-D.PDF)
 * [Biasing and Readout of ON Semiconductor SiPM Sensors](https://www.onsemi.com/pub/Collateral/AND9782-D.PDF)

 The hardware consists of the main detector (hardware in this folder) which includes amplification, pulse detection and energy measurement.
 If you already have a SiPM/crystal assembly compatible with voltages around 30 V, you may use it with the detector board and connecting wires directly to the correct pads.
-Otherwise, you can use my [SiPM carrier board](https://github.com/OpenGammaProject/MicroFC-SiPM-Carrier-Board), which holds the SiPM and all the optional decoupling.
+Otherwise, you can use my [SiPM carrier board](https://github.com/OpenGammaProject/MicroFC-SiPM-Carrier-Board), which holds the SiPM and all the optional decoupling as well as a temperature compensation circuit for the SiPM.
 There is also a carrier board for the Broadcom SiPM.

 The heart of the detector board is the Raspberry Pi Pico which uses its ADC to measure the pulse amplitude (i.e. the energy) immediately after an event occurs starting with an interrupt.
 I can really recommend you reading the datasheet or maybe also having a look at a deeper analysis of the Pico ADC, if you're interested: